Japan's restaurant booze ban sets new COVID-19 emergency apart

 Much of the country had already been under infection control measures that included shortened business hours and guidelines that restaurant patrons be separated by acrylic partitions.

 While the economy has suffered from the pandemic, restaurants and bars have been hit particularly hard.
-Global-Dining Inc (7625.T), the operator of more than 40 restaurants, said on Friday it would not comply with the government's request to shorten hours unless ordered to do so. read more
+Global-Dining Inc, the operator of more than 40 restaurants, said on Friday it would not comply with the government’s request to shorten hours unless ordered to do so.

 Most health experts say that a general adherence to hygiene rules and social distancing have helped Japan keep overall COVID-19 cases and deaths relatively low, without the kind of rigid lockdowns seen in other countries.